The Most Influential Runners in the World

 We’ve put together a list of many of these exceptional people and we’ve named it: “The Most Influential Runners in the World”.
 Maybe the title is too fancy, but we really consider these people role models that have influenced many lives, including ours.

 This is not in any particular order.
 Some of you may appreciate some runners more than others.
-But we consider that all those listed here deserve our respect equally.
+But we consider that all of the runners listed here deserve our respect equally.

 The world is very big and we are sure there are many more runners that should be listed here, but they aren’t yet.
 If you know someone that should be on this page, send us your recommendations.
-You can also support this list by publishing the badges up top on your blog/site.
+You can also support this list by publishing the badges up top on your own blog/site.

 Thank you for helping us make this section better!
 Happy Running!